moricho/moricho.github.io/index.md

   - build load environment: made scenarios, prepared the production equivalent data, and get loads on the system with Locust
   - tuned the performance of the application, Envoy parameter and pod replica size based on the load test
   - developed a helper application with TypeScript, Cloud Function, Cloud Pub/Sub, etc
+- September, 2019 - October 2019: __software engineer intern at Recruit Technologies__
+  -
 - Augast, 2018 - January 2019: __software engineer intern at BASE__
   - participated in launch of a new fintech business
   - developed the API in Go (adopt TDD and Layered Architecture)
   - developed the frontend application in Vue.js collaborating with an designer
 - __Others (subcontract)__
-  - developed server of blockchain service in Go on Kubernetes
+  - developed server of blockchain service in Go on Kubernetes (for three months)
-  - developed application server with Django and build data processing system with AWS Lambda, S3, fluentd, etc.
+  - developed application server with Django and build data processing system with AWS Lambda, S3, fluentd, etc. (for four months)

 ## Education
 - April, 2016 - Current: __Keio University__